-A nominal fee of \$2 per camper per 15-minute increment is charged for an earlier drop-off beginning at 7:30 a.m. until 8:00 a.m. (\$4 max per morning).
-Payment of the earlier drop-off charge will be due at time of early drop-off to designated CND staff, so please make sure to bring exact payment that morning as there will not be change available.
-CND does not have the capabilities to accept payment in advance for earlier drop-off mornings fees.
+A nominal fee of \$5 per camper per charged for an earlier drop-off beginning at 7:30 a.m. until 8:00 a.m..
+Payment of the earlier drop-off charge will be due at time of early drop-off to designated CND staff, so please make sure to bring exact cash payment that morning, as there will not be change available.